PE5PVB/RDSExpert/README.md

 • <b>Raw RDS data recording</b>, to make complete recordings of all decoded groups, in ASCII format.
 <br>
 <br>
-• <b>Raw RDS data playback</b>, to play recordings with real-time decoding, even many years later.
+• <b>Raw RDS data playback</b>, to play recordings with real-time or instant decoding, even many years later.
 All ASCII format recordings are supported, even from other RDS decoders.
 <br>
 <br>
 • <b>Direct data export</b>, in PDF and TXT format.